Dominie X7394 on Broad Crag, Scafell Pike.

 This aircraft was delivered to 9 MU on 18th August 1941 and was originally taken on charge by 782 Squadron FAA at Donibristle on 25th September 1941 as an ambulance where it was named "Merlin V".
 Between January and April 1942 it was used on detachment at Inverness.
 On 6th August 1942 it was taken to De.Havilland at Witney for repair but the reason behind this is not yet known.
 It was returned to 782 Squadron on 19th September 1942 but tipped up onto it's nose on take off for Edlinton on 22nd October 1942 and was damaged.
 It was sent back to De.Havilland's at Witney for repair on 7th November 1942 and when this was complete it was returned to 782 Squadron at Donibristle.
 On 31st July 1943 it was flown to De Havilland at Witney for an annual overhaul, it was returned to 782 Squadron when this was complete on 23rd September 1943.
 While taxiing on 20th March 1944 the brakes binded at Hatston and it again tipped up onto it's nose and was slightly damaged.
 It sat un-repaired for a couple of months but was probably sent to Witney again to be repaired towards the end of May 1944.
 It was returned to 782 Squadron at Donibristle on 21st July 1944

-Pilot - Sub Lt(A) Sidney Kenneth Kilsby RNVR (HMS Merlin), aged 24, of Edmonton, Middlesex.
+Pilot - Sub Lt(A) Sidney Kenneth Kilsby RNVR (HMS Merlin), aged 24.
 Buried Dunfermline (Douglas Bank) Cemetery, Fifshire.

 Surgeon - Commander Surgeon William Tudor Gwynne-Jones RN (HMS Orlando), aged 54.
 Buried Weston Mill Cemetery, Plymouth (Sec C Cons, Grave 13643).

-Sick Berth Attendant - Leslie Howard Watkinson RN (C/MX 782148)(HMS Merlin), aged 19, of Skellow.
+Crew - Sick Berth Attendant Leslie Howard Watkinson RN (C/MX.782148)(HMS Merlin), aged 19.
 Buried Owston Churchyard, South Yorkshire.

-Leslie Watkinson's well kept grave in the churchyard at Owston Hall, Doncaster and the village war memorial.
+Leslie Watkinson was born on 16th July 1927 at Askern, Yorkshire and was the son of John Joseph and Beatrice (nee Bowmer) Watkinson.
+The photographs show his kept grave in the churchyard at Owston Hall, Doncaster and the village war memorial.

-The passenger/patient Charles Allwright was born in Kent in September 1884.
+The passenger / patient Charles Allwright was born at Belvedere, Kent on 11th September 1884 and was the son of Alfred and Eliza Allwright.
+He was baptised at Erith, Kent on 14th December 1884.
+Possibly lying about his date of birth, he enlisted for Royal Navy way back in March 1903.
 He was commended for good service during the Battle of Jutland, Gazetted on 15th September 1916 and later received the DSM for service as a sick berth steward also during the Battle of Jutland and was Gazetted on 29th December 1916.
+He married Mary Ann Elizabeth Greenfield in 1913 in Medway, Kent.
+Had had two daughters.
+Why he was buried in Scotland is not clear.

 One of the aircraft's engines in a reasonably good condition.